CalebKim21324/Weather-App/README.md

 # WeatherApp
- Stay updated with accurate, hyperlocal forecasts and real-time weather alerts with our intuitive and engaging weather app.
+Stay informed with accurate, hyperlocal forecasts and real-time weather alerts through our intuitive and user-friendly weather app.
+This simple project integrates data from OpenWeather and Unsplash, focusing on presenting weather information in a clear yet visually appealing manner.
+It highlights my ability to effectively utilize JavaScript and CSS to create an interactive and aesthetically pleasing website.

 # Screenshot
 <img src="assets/screenshot1.png">